Do Narcissists Know They Are Narcissists?

 So Do they know they are Narcissists?

-We started out with a simple question – do narcissists know they are narcissists?
+We started with a simple question – do narcissists know they are narcissists?
 Do they know what they are doing?

 The answer is… it depends.